Gen Sekine: Gen Sekine

 Gen Sekine was born on 2 January 1942 in Chichibu, Saitama Prefecture.
 After graduating high school, he worked at a pachinko parlor and later a Chinese restaurant in his hometown.
 One night, the restaurant burned down in a mysterious fire that also killed its owner; rumours persisted that Sekine had killed the owner and set the fire to cover his tracks, but this was never proven.
 When he was in his twenties, Sekine started breeding dogs, later earning celebrity status in the industry for popularizing the Alaskan Malamute breed in Japan.
 Some sources claim that Sekine was also responsible for popular interest in Siberian Huskies.

 Sekine originally ran a pet shop and animal leasing business in Chichibu.
 However, he gained notoriety for malicious business practices, often stealing dogs and selling them to customers, or killing the customer's dog and selling them an entirely new one.
 Local residents also complained that he looked after dangerous animals such as tigers and lions.
 Due to growing tensions with local yakuza, Sekine temporarily moved to Itō, Shizuoka Prefecture.
 He returned to Saitama Prefecture in 1982 and opened the "Africa Kennel" in Kumagaya.

 Sekine was adept at predicting human behavior, and many were thus drawn to his unique humor and speaking skills.
 On the other hand, many of Sekine's peers avoided involving themselves too deeply with him due to his business practices, propensity to threaten customers and his friendship with local yakuza.
 In addition, Sekine was a pathological liar who made many boastful claims to not only acquaintances and customers, but also to media interviewers with the aim of advertising his store.
-One such lie concerned his missing pinky finger, which he claimed had been bitten off by a lion in Africa; in reality, it had been cut off by members of the yakuza for failing to pay debts.
+One such lie concerned his missing little finger, which he claimed had been bitten off by a lion in Africa; in reality, it had been cut off by members of the yakuza for failing to pay debts.

 According to accomplice Eikō Yamazaki, Sekine followed a set of five rules which he called his "murder philosophy":